 - Abuse and neglect are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
-They may be abused by an adult or adults or by another child or children. - Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in appendices 1 and 2.
+They may be abused by an adult or adults or by another child or children.

+- Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in appendices 1 and 2.

-&lt;sup>5 Detailed information on early help can be found in Chapter 1 of Working Together to safeguard children child missing from education child missing from home or care child sexual exploitation (CSE) bullying including cyberbullying domestic abuse drugs fabricated or induced illness faith abuse female genital mutilation (FGM) forced marriage gangs and youth violence gender-based violence/violence against women and girls (VAWG) mental health private fostering radicalisation youth produced sexual imagery (sexting) teenage relationship abuse trafficking peer on peer abuse
+- Any child in any family in any school could become a victim of abuse.
+Staff should always maintain an attitude of "It could happen here".

+- There are also a number of specific safeguarding concerns that we recognise our pupils may experience;

+- $\circ$ child missing from education

+- o child missing from home or care

+- child sexual exploitation (CSE)

+- bullying including cyberbullying

+- o domestic abuse

+- o drugs

+- o fabricated or induced illness

+- o faith abuse

+- o female genital mutilation (FGM)

+- o forced marriage

+- $\circ$ $\,$ gangs and youth violence

+- o gender-based violence/violence against women and girls (VAWG)

+- o mental health

+- private fostering

+- o radicalisation

+- $\circ$ youth produced sexual imagery (sexting)

+- teenage relationship abuse

+- $\circ$ trafficking

+- $\circ \quad \text{peer on peer abuse}$